GeoffreyCoulaud/Marmalade/README.md

 # Marmalade

-A description of this project.
+A GTK client for Jellyfin